 Understanding Stakeholder Information Needs for Sea-Ice Forecasting

-This webinar will include an overview of stakeholder groups and their information needs, examples of how stakeholder groups deal with sea-ice and relate to sea-ice information, and discussion of how information gathered through stakeholder engagement can be of use to the sea-ice forecasting community.
-Time for participant questions will follow the presentations.
+This webinar included an overview of stakeholder groups and their information needs, examples of how stakeholder groups deal with sea-ice and relate to sea-ice information, and discussion of how information gathered through stakeholder engagement can be of use to the sea-ice forecasting community.
+Time for participant questions followed the presentations.

-- Zeke Baker, Postdoctoral Research Associate, University of Oklahoma and National Weather Service-Alaska; and
+- Zeke Baker, Postdoctoral Research Associate, University of Oklahoma and National Weather Service-Alaska

 - Marta Terrado, Science Communication Specialist, Barcelona Supercomputing Center

 Hajo Eicken is Professor of Geophysics and Director of the International Arctic Research Center at the University of Alaska Fairbanks.
 His research focuses on sea ice geophysics, Arctic coastal processes, and their importance for human activities and ecosystems.
 In Alaska he has helped lead efforts to advance collaborative research with Indigenous knowledge holders and to enhance use of scientific data by Arctic communities and government agencies.
 For more than a decade, he has worked with colleagues to establish a sea-ice observatory at Utqiaġvik/Pt.
 Barrow.
 Other collaborative efforts include his involvement in helping launch the Arctic Sea Ice Outlook and Sea Ice Prediction Network, his co-leadership of the Arctic Observing Summit, and service as Chair of a National Academies Standing Committee on Offshore Science and Assessment.